Exercise: Unit Testing and Continuous Integration

 git push

-The stages section describes the tasks to be performed upon each commit.
+The jobs section describes the tasks to be performed upon each commit.
 We can see that there are three separate stages to start with: build, test, and analyze.
-The stages occur sequentially in the given order.
+The test and analyze stages depend on build as indicated by needs.
 If any stage fails, the process stops and the committer will receive an email.
-In this case, because your test cases fail, you should have received an email alerting you to the results of running your unit tests and actually showing the google test results.
+In this case, because your test cases fail, you should have received an email alerting you to the results of running your unit tests.
+Clicking on "View workflow run" and then "tests" should show the google test results.

 You may be interested in knowing how well you are testing with your unit tests.
 This is often measured in terms of statement coverage.
 Statement coverage is simply the number of lines of your code base that a test suite executes compared to the total number of lines in the program.
 We can slightly modify our project to make it so that the statement coverage of our unit tests is extracted and integrated into the CI.

-In the main CMakeLists.txt, define the arguments for coverage instrumentation by add this before any targets are generated:
+In the main CMakeLists.txt, define the arguments for coverage instrumentation by adding this before any targets are generated:

 1